The trade landscape is shifting

 Why growth is getting harder for independent businesses

 Growth today requires more than trade skills and hard work.
+Scaling a trade business requires structure, systems and visibility across the operation.

 • Increasing competition from larger operators